Cardiac Catheterization for Children

 Cardiac catheterization is a procedure

 to diagnose and treat certain heart problems.
-To do this, the healthcare provider
+To do this, the health care provider

-puts a
+puts

-the catheter into the heart to find and treat any problems.
+catheter into the heart to find and treat any problems.

 In children, cardiac catheterization is done by a pediatric